ecoacoustics/website/content/resources/use-cases/sdm/index.md

 despite there being relatively few records available (< 37 for each species).
 It was also striking how vastly different predictions were when using presence only vs presence absence data.
-Finally, the variation in predicted call frequency of the southern Boobook across Australia suggests that the metric of call frequency may be a useful indicator of habitats that get more use, potentially related to habitat quality or breeding activity.
+Finally, the variation in predicted call frequency of the Southern Boobook across Australia suggests that the metric of call frequency may be a useful indicator of habitats that get more use, potentially related to habitat quality or breeding activity.

-Initial attempts to model with 25m resolution proved too much to data to handle, but further work to tile data extractions and predictions would likely allow such high resolution predictions, and while not useful at the continental scale modelled here, there were some stations that were fairly close together, and with fine resolution data it might be possible to tease apart the within cluster variation in presences or frequency of presences.
+Initial attempts to model with 25m resolution proved to be too much data to handle, but further work to tile data extractions and predictions would likely allow such high resolution predictions, and while not useful at the continental scale modelled here, there were some stations that were fairly close together, and with fine resolution data it might be possible to tease apart the within cluster variation in presences or frequency of presences.

 It is well established that acoustic monitoring can provide significant ecological insights, across both broad spatial and temporal scales.
 As acoustic